pfmsaraiva/mercedes_challenge/README.md

 6. Press Start E2E Testing

-7. An automated Chrome page will open and choose the spec you want to run
+7. An automated Chrome page will open and choose the TASK2 file you want to run